-The Delta Omega Public Health Honorary Society
+The JHSPH Alpha Chapter of the Delta Omega Public Health Honorary Society

 The Alpha Chapter of the Delta Omega Honorary Society in Public Health connects Johns Hopkins public health students, alumni, and faculty to recognize and develop leadership that advances and sustains the public’s health.